Veteran actor Amaechi Muonagor dies after battle with kidney disease

 Recommended articles

-The actor, famous for his comical roles on screen, passed away after a protracted battle with a kidney disease.
+The actor, famous for his comical roles, passed away after a protracted battle with kidney disease, diabetes, and stroke.

-The tragic news of Mounagor's death was confirmed by a family source on the evening of Sunday, March 24, 2024.
+The tragic news of Muonagor's death hit the internet on the evening of Sunday, March 24, 2024.

+This is coming barely one week after a video circulated online showing the 61-year-old actor lying still in bed, requesting financial aid to support his kidney transplant.

+Sitting next to the Nollywood legend was a fellow actor, Kingsley Orji, who pleaded on his behalf.

 JOIN OUR PULSE COMMUNITY!